-For many of us the idea of being without internet for even a few minutes would be a nightmare, but for citizens of some countries it is an actual reality.
-And their reality is even worse as they are without internet or large sections of internet content most of us take for granted.
+For many of us the idea of being without the internet for even a few minutes would be a nightmare, but for citizens of some countries, it is an actual reality.
+And their reality is even worse as they are without the internet or large sections of internet content most of us take for granted.
 They don’t have the same access to information and free speech that we take for granted.
+The internet as a technology improving very fast and we don’t know how it looks like in 10 years.

 Here’s the top 10.